Marco-Lind-ChasAcademy/DimmerLib/README.md

 # DimmerLib library

 ## Overview
-The **DimmerLib library** is an easy to use, **Arduino-compatible** library designed for the **ESP32** microcontroller.
+The **DimmerLib library** is an easy-to-use, **Arduino-compatible** library designed for the **ESP32** microcontroller.
 It automatically adjusts the brightness of an LED based on ambient light levels.
-It follows the **inverse square law** to provide a natural perception of brightness changes and includes **anti-flickering** mechanisms to cancel out fluctuations at **50-60 Hz**.
-Designed for **ease of use**, this library allows seamless integration into projects requiring automatic LED dimming.
+It follows the **inverse square law** to provide a natural perception of brightness changes and includes **anti-flickering** mechanisms to cancel out **50–60 Hz** interference.
+Designed for **thread-safe multitasking**, this library integrates seamlessly with **FreeRTOS** on the ESP32.

 ## Features
 - **Adaptive brightness**: Dynamically adjusts LED brightness based on ambient light.
 - **Inverse square law mapping**: Ensures smooth and natural transitions in brightness.
 - **Anti-flickering design**: Reduces flickering effects caused by power fluctuations at 50-60 Hz by default.
+- **Multithreaded with FreeRTOS**: Each dimmer runs in its own task with safe access to Serial.
 - **Configurable parameters**: Allows users to customize sampling rate, delay time, and mapping curve.
-- **Serial output for debugging**: Provides real-time sensor readings and LED values.
-- **ISR macro**: Provides a standardized macro for easy ISR creation.
+- **Manual and automatic modes**: Toggle between potentiometer control and light-sensing.
+- **Debug mode toggle**: Enable/disable serial output on-the-fly via a button ISR.
+- **ISR macros**: Standardized macros simplify the creation of button ISRs.
 - **Designed for ESP32**: Optimized for the ESP32 platform.
-- **Tested on ESP32-C3 Super Mini**: Verified to work on this specific board.
 - **Built using PlatformIO**: Developed and tested with the PlatformIO environment.
+- **Tested on ESP32-C3 Super Mini**

 ## Installation
 To use the DimmerLib library, include the header file in your Arduino project: